jbossdemocentral/brms-coolstore-demo/README.md

 application code while the business analysts can focus on rules, events, and ruleflows in the JBoss BRMS product web based dashboard.

+This demo is self contained, it uses a custom maven settings to deploy all built JBoss BRMS knowledge artifacts into an external maven repository (not your local repository), in /tmp/maven-repo.

 There are three options available to you for using this demo; local, Openshift and Docker.